Vincent-Kowalski/Vincent-Kowalski.github.io/projects/openfoam.md

 <br/>
 The 2 other #include lines incorporate important simulations output values that will be stored at each time step.

+## Testing the single simulation
+Although our final goal is to launch a certain number of these simulations, we can run single simulation to see what they look like. <br/>
+<br/> After reaching the steady-state, I used ParaView to plot the velocity magnitude over the entire domain.

 ## Parameter study automation